BonsaiDen/JavaScript-Garden/doc/en/function/closures.md

         }, 1000, i);
     }

-Some legacy JS environments do not support this, however.
+Some legacy JS environments (Internet Explorer 9 & below) do not support this.

 There's yet another way to accomplish this by using `.bind`, which can bind a `this` context and arguments to function.
 It behaves identically to the code